wp-plugins/bookingcom-affiliate-plugin/readme.txt

 = Display your box where you need it =

 With the new plugin architecture, you can now leverage the flexibility of the shortcodes to display your search box in your posts, in your pages or on your widgetized areas (sidebar, footer).
+It also features a "careful" mode in case your theme already uses a jQueryUi item, like tabs.
+The plugin can use your existing CSS code to blend into your wordpress theme OR apply a specific CSS to the date picker only to make it stand out.

+= A calendar that gets it =

+Most booking site ask travelers to use dropdowns and dates.
+This plugin allows your customers to use a cross-browser compatible calendar.
+Travelers can see the date in context of the upcoming weeks and navigate from one month to another.
+For instance, travelers won't simply pick "20/01/2015", they will actually select "Tue, 20 Jan.
+2015"... in their own language (autodetected or forced, you decide).
+Also, to make it foolproof, the calendar adjusts itself so the departure date can't be earlier than the arrival date.

 = Manage your search boxes centrally =